willinbeantown/dataQuestin/PyBeginner/README.md

 # Python Programming: Beginner

 ## Challenges
-### Challenge: Files, Loops, And Conditional Logic
+### Files, Loops, And Conditional Logic
 Practice working with files, loops, and if statements using [unisex name data](https://github.com/fivethirtyeight/data/blob/master/unisex-names/unisex_names_table.csv).

+## Guided Porjects
+### Using Jupyter Notebook
+Learn how to perform analysis and communicate results with Jupyter notebook.

+### Explore U.S. Births
+Practice the basics of Python by analyzing births in the U.S.